Skip to content Skip to footer

 Weather

-Sacapulas experiences a mild climate with temperatures averaging around 68°F (20°C).
-The region receives moderate rainfall throughout the year, with the wettest months being from May to October.
+Sacapulas experiences a temperate climate with mild temperatures ranging from 60-75°F (15-24°C).
+The region has a distinct wet season from May to October, with the most rainfall occurring in September.
 Humidity levels are moderate, and air quality is generally good.

 Language